JSTOR-Labs/plant-humanities/cinnamon/README.md

 <param ve-map primary
 	title="tba">
 <param ve-image
-	title="‘Skinning the cinnamon sticks, Ceylon’.
+	title="“Skinning the cinnamon sticks, Ceylon”.
 Image from Artemas Ward, _The Encyclopedia of Food_ (New York: self-published, 1923), 109." url="https://upload.wikimedia.org/wikipedia/commons/0/0d/Skinning_the_cinnamon_sticks%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg">
 <param ve-image
-	title="‘Forming the cinnamon quills, Ceylon’.
+	title="Forming the cinnamon quills, Ceylon’.
 Image from Artemas Ward, _The Encyclopedia of Food_ (New York: self-published, 1923), 110." url="https://upload.wikimedia.org/wikipedia/commons/e/e7/Forming_the_cinnamon_quills%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg">
 {#paragraph19}